-As the demographics of gamers have shifted, so have the methods by which game developers monetize their creations.
+As the demographics of gamers have shifted, so have the methods by which game developers monetise their creations.
 People’s attention spans are getting shorter.
 As a result, if the game is too difficult or not engaging enough, players will move on to the next game.
 Furthermore, the rise of social media makes it easier for popular games to spread by word-of-mouth — and as a result, more games have come into play.
 These changes have made it difficult for app developers to generate game app revenue.
 Nonetheless, they have expanded the market in a way that strategic game developers and publishers now have a massive opportunity.

-1. Include Rewarded Ads
+1. Include rewarded ads

 In a world of microtransactions, app developers are discovering that some users, particularly in emerging markets, are unwilling to pay.
 Rewarded ads, which provide users with a small reward such as coins or an extra life for watching an ad, offer an alternative to IAP payment.

-Additionally generating new revenue, rewarded ads boost overall engagement.
+Additionally generating new revenue, and rewarded ads boost overall engagement.
 Furthermore, people who watch an ad during their first session are up to five times more likely to make an in-app purchase later.

 For example, Kongregate, one of the largest online video game publishers, implemented rewarded ads and saw an increase in engagement of 40% to 60%.

 What if you could improve the effectiveness of those rewarded ads?
 Increase the effectiveness of your rewarded ads by segmenting your users and testing ad placement, timing, and length.
 The popular mobile game, Puzzledom, a collection of logic puzzles, initially used an in-house ad mediation platform.
-However, it was not performing as well as expected, so the company sought ways to maximize high-value users and increase in-app ad monetization.
+However, it was not performing as well as expected, so the company sought ways to maximise high-value users and increase in-app ad monetisation.

 To investigate other options, they turned to UPLTV, an AI-powered ad mediation platform.
 Rather than serving the same ads to every customer, they implemented rewarded video ads, but they also used A/B testing to understand their most valuable users and the likelihood that specific audiences would engage with advertisements.